Brief Summary

 My experience has been gained in a wide range of organisations, from start-ups, through enterprises and to large service providers and telcos.
 I have worked in both team environments and on an individual and independent basis.
 In recent years, I have also done a lot of my work in the public sector.

 I very much enjoy customer-facing roles since no two customers are alike, and so the variety this gives is always a challenge that I am keen to take on.
-Taking part in in-depth technical discussions with customers forms a key part of being able to fully understand their requirements, which is essential to being able to deliver a successful solution.
+Taking part in technical discussions with customers forms a key part of being able to fully understand their requirements, which is essential to being able to deliver a successful solution.

-Latest News and Useful Articles — Updated: 26 April 2024 —
+Latest News and Useful Articles — Updated: 11 February 2025 —

 A more comprehensive news/article list can be found on my networks sub-domain here.

-Click here for the latest full version of my CV, or find me on LinkedIn and X/Twitter.
+Click here for the latest full version of my CV, or find me on LinkedIn and X (Twitter).

 rob (at) larsenconsulting (dot) net